minvws/nl-kat-coordination/docs/source/guidelines/security.rst

 **SonarQube Cloud**

-SonarQbue Cloud is used to scan for the code quality, it also looks for Security Hotspots, which are lines of code that may contain vulnerabilities.
+SonarQube Cloud is used to scan for the code quality, it also looks for Security Hotspots, which are lines of code that may contain vulnerabilities.

 Secret scanning
 ---------------